13 Dead in 'Gruesome' Accident North of Holtville - Calexico Chronicle

 Two stabilized victims were later transferred from ECRMC to University of California Medical Center in San Diego, said ECRMC emergency department physician, Dr. Shavonne S. Borchardt, during the second Facebook Live press conference.

-Watson later said that at least one victim was transported to a Scripps facility in the San Diego area.
+Watson later said that at least one victim was transported to Scripps Mercy Hospital in San Diego.

 ECRMC CEO Dr. Adolphe Edward first confirmed that children were involved in the accident, but he did not differentiate between teens or younger children.